Farhatmahi/ghori-mern/task_description.md

 <!-- Users logged in by using social media will be considered as buyers.  -->

-      **Note:** Do not apply email verification as it will be an inconvenience for the examiner.
-It is important for the examiner to be able to check your authentication without any hassle.
-If you want, you can add email verification after getting the assignment result.

 7. If a user(buyer/seller/admin) is logged in, they will see **logout** (should be working) and another option on the header called Dashboard.
 The dashboard routes will change based on the users: